grvmehto-18/No-Dues-Frontend/README.md

 In the `frontend` directory, you can run the following scripts:

-* `npm run dev`: Starts the development server with Hot Module Replacement (HMR).
+* `bun run dev`: Starts the development server with Hot Module Replacement (HMR).
-* `npm run build`: Bundles the app for production.
+* `bun run build`: Bundles the app for production.
-* `npm run lint`: Runs the ESLint checker to find and fix problems in the code.
+* `bun run lint`: Runs the ESLint checker to find and fix problems in the code.
-* `npm run preview`: Starts a local server to preview the production build.
+* `bun run preview`: Starts a local server to preview the production build.

 ---